-17. Reinstall the wheel pants and secure with 2 3mm bolts inserted through the carbon gear and into the blind nuts in the wheel pants.
+17. Slide the wheel pants into position and secure with 2 3mm bolts and washers inserted through the carbon gear and into the blind nuts in the wheel pants.
 Be sure to use thread lock on the bolts!
-Tighten the setscrew to secure the wheel pant bracket to the axle.
+Pull the pant back from the plywood support block and run a bead of Epoxy on the plywood surface to adhere the block to the wheel pant wall.
+This adds an enormous amount of strength and rigidity to the wheel pant.

-- 18. Next let's install the rudder onto the fuselage.
+18. Next let's install the rudder onto the fuselage.
 Glue the hinges into the rudder first with epoxy and allow to cure.
-Use a pushrod to apply epoxy to the holes in the rudder post and push the rudder into position and wipe away any excess epoxy with a paper towel and denatured alcohol. - 19.
-Drill a hole in the bottom of the rudder 3 inches back from the front of the bevel to accept the ball link for the tiller arm.
+Use a pushrod to apply epoxy to the holes in the rudder post and push the rudder into position and wipe away any excess epoxy with a paper towel and denatured alcohol.

+19. Drill a hole in the bottom of the rudder 3 inches back from the front of the bevel to accept the ball link for the tiller arm.
 Secure the ball link with epoxy.
 When dry slide the tiller arm into the hole in the ball link and secure the tailwheel assembly to the fuse with the provided 3mm bolts.
-Again, be sure to use blue Loctite on all bolts!
+Again, be sure to use blue thread lock on all bolts!

 20. Next let's install the engine.
 We have made this process very easy.
-If using a DA-50 or DLE-61 there are drill marks laser scribed on the face of the firewall (Please note, the DLE-61 mounting pattern is slightly different than the DLE-55).
+If using a DA-50, DA-60, GP-61 or DLE-61 there are drill marks laser scribed on the face of the firewall (Please note, the DLE-61 mounting pattern is slightly different than the DLE-55).
 If using another engine or electric motor simply download a template from their website and tape it in place over the centering marks that have been laser scribed into the front of the firewall.
 Drill at the location of the mounting holes.
 For best results I always use a pointed reamer to accurately mark the center of the holes then start drilling with a 1/16" bit and continue with progressively larger bits until I achieve the correct hole diameter.
 This ensures that the hole is accurately drilled in the correct location and makes a much neater hole in the plywood.